fivetran/great_expectations/docs/docusaurus/docs/cloud/data_assets/manage_data_assets.md

 3. Click **Edit Data Source** for the Data Source you want to edit.

 4. Edit the configuration as needed.
 Available fields vary by source type.
-Refer to the instructions for [connecting GX Cloud](/cloud/connect/connect_lp.md) to your source type for details.
+For details, refer to the instructions for [connecting GX Cloud](/cloud/connect/connect_lp.md) to your source type.

 6. Click **Save**.